Nursing Simulations In the Medical-Surgical Practice Area

-Our virtual clinicals focus on building the combination of leadership and technical skills that is so vital in surgical departments.
-Through the tools included that are related to med-surg, we provide information on the growing trend of telehealth in surgery as well as the skills associated with building strong team dynamics and prioritizing care.
-Finally, we provide scenarios wherein participants step into the role of Charge Nurse, focusing on the details of patient management as well as delegating to nurses depending on the nurse’s experience, record of efficiency and overall caseload
+Our concentrated collection of virtual clinicals focus on building the combination of leadership and technical skills that are so vital in surgical departments.
+Through the unique tools included that are related to med-surg, we provide information on the growing trend of Telehealth™ after surgery as well as the skills associated with building strong team dynamics and prioritizing care in multiple settings.
+Finally, we provide authentic scenarios wherein participants step into the role of Charge Nurse, focusing on the details of patient management as well as delegating to nurses depending on the nurse’s experience, record of efficiency and overall caseload.

 In the med-surg environment, nurses need a variety of skills that equip them to manage patients, prioritize care, delegate to other nurses and more.
 Nursing Quality Indicators is a virtual clinical that provides the learner background on 10 different patients and an electronic medical record, test results and imaging for each and has them evaluate the patients.
 In doing so, they build knowledge, skills and confidence needed in the medical-surgical setting.